KITmetricslab/covid19-forecast-hub-de/README.md

 ## Forecast evaluation and ensemble building

-One of the goals of this forecast hub is to combine the available forecasts into an ensemble prediction, see [here](https://github.com/KITmetricslab/covid19-forecast-hub-de/wiki/Creation-of-equally-weighted-ensemble) for a description of the current unweighted ensemble approach.
+One of the goals of this forecast hub is to combine the available forecasts into an ensemble prediction, see [here](https://github.com/KITmetricslab/covid19-forecast-hub-de/wiki/Creation-of-equally-weighted-ensemble) for a description of the current unweighted ensemble approach. *Note that we only started generating ensemble forecasts each week on 17 August 2020.
+Ensemble forecasts from earlier weeks have been generated retrospectively to assess performance.
+As the ensemble is only a simple average of other models this should not affect the behaviour of the ensemble forecasts.
+The commit dates of all forecasts can be found [here](https://github.com/KITmetricslab/covid19-forecast-hub-de/blob/master/code/validation/commit_dates.csv)*

 At a later stage we intend to generate more data-driven ensembles, which requires evaluating different forecasts, both those submitted by teams and those generated using different ensembling techniques. **We want to emphasize, however, that this is not a competition, but a collaborative effort.** The forecast evaluation method which will be applied is described in [this preprint](https://arxiv.org/abs/2005.12881).

 ## Forecast hub team